 - VA Mortgage Loans can be refinanced

-You do not have to put any money down to qualify for a VA Home Mortgage Loan for up to $484,350.
+You do not have to put any money down to qualify for a VA Home Mortgage Loan.
 If the seller agrees to pay the closing costs, you may be able to purchase the home with no out of pocket costs.
 The loan and sales contract can be set up so that the VA Home Mortgage Loan cover 100% of the selling price and the seller covers the closing cost.

 The VA Funding Fee